Flame: Simplifying Topology Extension in Federated Learning: Programming Model

 \sys provides two programming models: (1) \textit{user} and (2) \textit{developer}.
 The \textit{user} programming model is for end users who wish to use the \textit{out-of-the-box} functionalities of \sys to deploy a distributed ML job.
-This programming model is useful for those whose needs can be met by \sys's built-in functionalities.
-The \textit{developer} programming model is intended for developers who want to extend \sys's capabilities by allowing for different topologies, roles, and training methodologies.
-This programming model is essential when the built-in features are not sufficient to fulfill the user's needs.
+The \textit{developer} programming model is intended for developers who want to extend the capabilities of \sys by allowing for different topologies, roles, and training methodologies.
+The former is useful for those whose needs can be met by the built-in functionalities of \sys while the latter is essential when the built-in features are not sufficient to fulfill the user's needs.
 Therefore, we refer to users or participants as those who mostly rely on the user programming model whereas we denote developers as those who need more than the built-in features.

-\textbf{User Programming Model.} The {\em role} building block of a TAG performs a task only if it is associated with a program.
-The \sys SDK provides a set of base programs (as Python classes).
+\textbf{User Programming Model.} The \sys SDK provides a set of base programs (as Python classes).
 A user builds a job-specific program by implementing a few core functions (e.g., \texttt{initialize}, \texttt{train}, \texttt{evaluate}, etc).
 The example shown in \fig{fig:tag_hier_ex2} illustrates the relationship between programs in the \sys SDK and user-defined ones.
 A user can build the logic for a given role for standard training methodology by inheriting the pre-defined base classes.
-The base class implements a basic workflow for a certain role (such as trainer, intermediate and global aggregator), so the user only needs to implement the core functions directly relevant to their learning job.
-For instance, for a hierarchical FL (H-FL) topology user can define their custom MNistTrainer as illustrated in \fig{fig:user_prog_model}, by extending the out-of-the-box base class provided the \sys SDK.
-Interestingly, the implementation for aggregator roles is simpler than that of trainer; user is only required to implement a model architecture since \sys's core library already provides essential functions such as \texttt{distribute} and \texttt{aggregate}.
-In case the aggregator roles need to conduct validation test, the user can additionally implement the \texttt{load\_data} and \texttt{evaluate} functions.
+The base class provides a basic workflow for a certain role (such as trainer, intermediate and global aggregator), allowing the user to focus on implementing relevant core functions for their learning task.
+For instance, for a hierarchical FL (H-FL) topology user can define their custom MNistTrainer as illustrated in \fig{fig:user_prog_model}, by inheriting the \textit{out-of-the-box} base class provided the SDK.
+Implementing the aggregator role is simpler than the trainer role as \sys's core library includes essential functions like \texttt{distribute} and \texttt{aggregate}.
+If aggregator roles need to perform validation tests, users can additionally implement the \texttt{load\_data} and \texttt{evaluate} functions.